lkrsova/lkrsova.github.io/_projects/2024-01-01-Enchanted-village-level-design.md

 </div>

 ##### Scripted features
++ Mapping inputs for a player controller
-+ rotation of windmill fantail
++ Rotation of windmill fantail
 + UI prompts
 +